fagiolini/fagiolini.github.io/_posts/2020-12-18-nourish-bowl.md

 ---

-- **marinated tofu/tempeh**: cut 150g of tofu/tempeh in slices or cubes and let it sit (best done overnight but a few hours will do if you don't have the time) in the condiment you prefer: it could be lemon juice and parsley, soy sauce, orange juice and olive oil. then add it straight to your bowl or stir fry it to make it crunchier

-to know more about tofu click [here](https://fagiolini.github.io/guide-tofu/)
+- **marinated tofu/tempeh**: cut 150g of tofu/tempeh in slices or cubes and let it sit (best done overnight but a few hours will do if you don't have the time) in the condiment you prefer: it could be lemon juice and parsley, soy sauce, orange juice and olive oil. then add it straight to your bowl or stir fry it to make it crunchier...to know more about tofu click [here](https://fagiolini.github.io/guide-tofu/)

 - **beans**: 400g of canned red, kidney, cannellini beans...choose your fighter!